HFQR/xitca-web/README.md

-# An alternative http library and web framework inspired by hyper and actix-web
+# An alternative http library and web framework inspired by hyper

 ## Requirement